nicocvn/cppreg/QuickStart.md

     // Define the setup register and the fields. struct Setup : PackedRegister<
         periph_pack,                // Pack to which the register belongs to.
-        0,                          // Offset in bits from the base.
+        RegBitSize::b8,             // Register size.
-        8                           // Register width in bits
+        0                           // Offset in bits from the base.
     > {

         // When defining a Field-based type: